BOARD, BYLAWS & MINUTES

 ABOUT THE TRAIL

 The trail’s many charms include a variety of wildlife, historical sites, rest stops, and a trout-filled creek that the route crosses 12 times.
 Maps and announcements are posted at the trailheads, where you can also pick up folding maps.
 Mileage markers, left over from the days when this path was a railway, announce the distance to Detroit.
-Free bike fix-it stations are installed at the Rochester, Tienken Road, and Goodison trailheads.
+Free bike fix-it stations are installed at the Rochester Park Path to the Trail, at the Tienken Road Crossing, adjacent to the Cider Mill at Goodison, and in Lake Orion near Oat Soda and Cookies and Cream.

 The trail follows a former segment of the Detroit and Bay City Railroad that launched service in 1872.
 The Michigan Central and the New York Central Railroads became subsequent operators, running trains between Detroit and Mackinaw City, and the Penn Central took over in 1968.
 Emerging from bankruptcy, the railroad in 1983 sold the rail bed to a commission comprised of trail advocates and local communities.
 The commission surfaced the 8-foot-wide trail with crushed limestone, rather than asphalt, in the early 1990s to maintain a rural experience.